Events & Activities in Hitchin

 Friday 4th – Tuesday 29th December – A Christmas Carol

 Taking audiences on an open air promenade journey, this is a truly unique festive experience that immerses audiences in the spirit of Christmas past, present and yet to come.
 This magical 60 minute performance is guaranteed to delight.
 This critically acclaimed production of Charles Dickens’ Christmas classic returns by popular demand to the British Schools Museum, Queen Street, Hitchin, SG4 9TS.
+Step into the magic of Christmas as Mat Jones returns with his acclaimed one-man performance of Charles Dickens’ beloved festive classic.

 Community News Hertfordshire - Keeping you up to date with things to do and places to visit across Hertfordshire